 In sun rooms and living areas, curved wicker sectional can eliminate the negativity that sometimes arises from angled corners.
 Another step in creating positive flow is arranging sectional seating, especially in sun rooms, with a view of the landscape.
 For the smallest spaces, decluttering is even more important.
 However, the use of colors that represent feng shui elements can also be incorporated to bring any room into balance.

 Bathrooms are not exempt from a feng shui approach.
 Hampers and cabinets that blend wood and wicker can provide a constructive buffer to offset metal fixtures, which never mix well with water components.
 Accessorize with a touch of red or orange to represent fire and bring in neutral tones for the earth element.

-Along with rattan wicker or cane furnishings, bamboo is another natural material that is feng shui friendly.
+Along with rattan wicker furniture or cane furnishings, bamboo is another natural material that is feng shui friendly.
 While Asian themes are popular, natural bamboo, rattan and vine accessories can be featured in any setting ranging from tropical to country.